mrrnour/ds_toolbox_public/readme.md

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)
 ![Contributions](https://img.shields.io/badge/contributions-welcome-orange.svg)

 `dstoolbox` is a comprehensive data science toolbox built on top of popular open-source frameworks such as Pandas, Spark, Scikit-learn, and the Azure Storage Blob package.
-It offers abstracted functions for  machine learning (ML)  an ETL processes.
+It offers abstracted functions for  machine learning (ML)  and ETL processes.

 See doc folder for more information, example: [ml_funcs.html](./dsToolbox/doc/ml_funcs.html)